Please note: you must be an Admin to create and manage Custom Issue Fields.

 - Once the label is entered, a key will be automatically generated.
 The key is how you communicate Custom Issue Field values from your SDK.
 Please note that the key is not editable once the field has been created.

 - Determine whether Agents will be allowed to edit the field by toggling ‘Allow Agents to edit this Field’ to OFF (grey) or ON (green).

 - Enter the field placeholder(s) (not applicable for date, drop-down, or checkbox).
 This is the text that will appear in the field before an Agent has filled it in, and can be used to provide options.

 For our Issue type example, you would enter the label as ‘Issue type’.
 Drop-downs come with drop-down values instead of a field placeholder, where you will enter the Issue types you want available for your Agents to select.
 You can reorder the values and set one as the default by clicking the gear icon to the right of each field.

-When creating a new single line or multi line Custom Issue Field, you’ll notice an ‘Advanced’ link in the pop-up.
-Clicking this link provides the ‘’Map Metadata to Field’ option, which relates to how this data will appear in Power BI.
-To learn more, please the last section of this guide, Use Custom Issue Fields with Power BI.
+When creating a new single line or multi-line Custom Issue Field, you’ll notice an ‘Advanced’ link in the pop-up.
+Clicking this link provides the ‘’Map Metadata to Field’ option, which relates to how this data will populate your fields in new Issues with correlating metadata.

 Once you have provided all of this information, click the ‘Save’ button.
 The new Custom Issue Field will appear in your list of active Custom Issue Fields.

-Please note: If value in a drop-down field is deleted later, it will be removed from all Smart Views, Issues, and Automations it is associated with.
+- If a value in a drop-down field is deleted later, it will be removed from all Smart Views, Issues, and Automations it is associated with.
 If it is re-added later, it will need to be manually re-added to those Smart Views and Automations.

 Now that you’ve created your first Custom Issue Fields, learn how to manage them by reviewing the following FAQs: